 Electric

 Electric pool heaters are moderately long-lasting and can run up to 15 to 20 years before throwing in the towel.
-Maintenance is also moderate, but easier for the average pool owner to carry out basic servicing checks.
+Maintenance is also moderate, but it is easier for the average pool owner to carry out basic servicing checks.

 Does Location & Climate Affect A Pool Heater’s Life Expectancy?